pvalle6/sMLDE/README.md

 	* HPC
 		* contains unworking/untested scripts to run zeroShot on HPC
 		* contains unworking/untested scripts for glycanDock use on HPC
-		* contains original working scripts for flexPepDockUse
+		* contains original working scripts for FlexPepDockUse
 	* EP_DE_Encoding_Scripts
 		* Contains scripts for generating and using OneHot and AAIndex Encodings
 	* Lane script contains inprogress script for FIJI